Multimedia

-Multimedia is a form of communication that uses a combination of different content forms, such as writing, audio, images, animations, or video, into a single presentation.
+Multimedia is a form of communication that uses a combination of different content forms.
+These include writing, audio, images, animations, or video, into a single presentation.
 This is in contrast to traditional mass media, such as printed material or audio recordings, which only feature one form of media content.
 Popular examples of multimedia include video podcasts, audio slideshows, and animated videos.
 Creating multimedia content involves the application of the principles of effective interactive communication.
 The five main building blocks of multimedia are text, image, audio, video, and animation.

 Multimedia encompasses various types of content, each serving different purposes: